-Distances are calculated on the basis of a straight-line measurement between the child's home address and the main front gate.
+Distances are calculated on the basis of a straight-line measurement between the child's home address and main front gate of the school.
 The Local Authority uses a computerised system, which measures all distances in metres.
 Ordnance Survey supplies the co-ordinates that are used to plot a child's home address and the address of the school.